o3de/o3de.org/content/docs/userguide/cloud-canvas-command-line-revision.md

+description: ' Learn the new versions of &cloud; lmbr_aws commands in &ALYlong;. '
+slug: cloud-canvas-command-line-revision
+title: Command Reorganization
+---
 # Command Reorganization<a name="cloud-canvas-command-line-revision"></a>

 As of Lumberyard 1\.9, the commands made available by the `lmbr_aws` command line tool have been reorganized\.
 The previous commands are still functional but are subject to removal in a future release\.